Kong/docs.konghq.com/src/kubernetes-ingress-controller/guides/using-kongplugin-resource.md

 Instead of applying plugins to specific services or ingress routes, we can apply plugins to protect the entire gateway.
-To show this, we will be configuring a rate-limiting plugin, which will throttle requests coming from the same client.
+To test this, let's configure a rate-limiting plugin to throttle requests coming from the same client.

 This must be a cluster-level `KongClusterPlugin` resource, as `KongPlugin` resources cannot be applied globally, to preserve Kubernetes RBAC guarantees